raymondkeogh/doggystyle/README.md

 I used the price list from [Glamourdogs.ie](https://www.glamourdogs.ie/grooming-price.html) to create the text content for my prices page.

-Create a visual link between flex items in prices banner [https://stackoverflow.com/questions/4898287/how-to-display-text-a-dotted-line-then-more-text-spanning-the-width-of-the-page](https://stackoverflow.com/questions/4898287/how-to-display-text-a-dotted-line-then-more-text-spanning-the-width-of-the-page)
+I used this code to help create a visual link between flex items in prices banner [https://stackoverflow.com/questions/4898287/how-to-display-text-a-dotted-line-then-more-text-spanning-the-width-of-the-page](https://stackoverflow.com/questions/4898287/how-to-display-text-a-dotted-line-then-more-text-spanning-the-width-of-the-page)